 Nacpan Beach (El Nido)

-We already mentioned it at the beginning, but we think just in passing.
-Honestly, something that we think you have to do in the Philippines no matter what is to live the experience of a multi-day expedition touring beach paradises, sleeping in cabins by the sea, and not worrying about anything while you snorkel, paddle board, or simply marvel at how beautiful the islands are.
+We already mentioned it at the beginning, but only briefly.
+Honestly, something that we think you have to do in the Philippines no matter what is to experience a multi-day expedition exploring beach paradises, sleeping in cabins by the sea, and not worrying about anything while you snorkel, paddle board, or simply marvel at how beautiful the islands are.

-The most well-known is the one done from El Nido to Coron (or vice versa), not only because it is the first one that started to be done, but because by joining two tourist places, it is usually the most accessible.
-Also, although it obviously depends on the company, it is also the one with more frequencies, better services, and, in general, a more “curated” experience.
+The best-known route runs from El Nido to Coron (or vice versa), not only because it was the first route to become popular, but because it connects two tourist hotspots, making it usually the most accessible.
+Plus, although it obviously depends on the company, it also tends to have more frequent departures, better services, and, in general, a more “curated” experience.

-We have done it twice with THIS COMPANY and we recommend it more than strongly, but if you are looking for 3 days and 2 nights or something cheaper, THIS OTHER ONE will not fail you.
-With the code TRAVELPHILIPPINES they give you a 1,000 pesos discount.
+We’ve done it twice with THIS COMPANY and we couldn’t recommend it more, but if you are looking for 3 days and 2 nights or a cheaper option, THIS OTHER ONE won’t disappoint.
+With the code TRAVELPHILIPPINES you’ll get a 1,000-peso discount.

-For other trips of the style, although somewhat more “rural”, we recommend that you go read about Balabac or Dinagat.
+For other trips in a similar style, although somewhat more “rural”, we recommend that you check out our guides to Balabac or Dinagat.

 Postcards from the Coron-El Nido expedition